 Resources for Faculty

-Reference librarians are available to provide remote library instruction and information literacy sessions.
-We can Zoom with your class, record video, create research guides, and more.
+Library Instruction: Reference librarians are available to provide remote library instruction and information literacy sessions.
+We can Zoom with your class, record videos, create research guides, and more.
 Please use our Library Instruction Request Form to schedule a class session, or contact your Liaison Librarian to customize an instruction session for your students.

-The reading room in the Archives and Special Collections will be closed to researchers for the remainder of the semester.
+The reading room in the Archives and Special Collections remains closed to researchers at this time.
 The College Archivist, Jeffrey Monseau, is available to help students and faculty with research and resources.
 Please contact email@example.com directly with any questions.

-There are over 30,000 items in the Springfield College Digital Collections, including digitized photographs, documents, hand-written text and correspondence, yearbooks, student newspapers, and audio and video files from our extensive collections.
+Over 30,000 items are available in the Springfield College Digital Collections, including digitized photographs, documents, hand-written text and correspondence, yearbooks, student newspapers, and audio and video files from our extensive collections.